 How to Get Involved

 Last year, 18 wonderful volunteers worked with over 30 students in grades 1-4 playing math games and we would love even more volunteers this coming school year!
 No particular math affinity is necessary to volunteer!
-For more information about the program and how to volunteer, please contact a parent member of the Math Fact Fluency Committee:
+For more information about the program and how to volunteer, please use Living Tree to contact a parent member of the Math Fact Fluency Committee:

 Zilker extends a big thank you to Highland Park Elementary